Aveek-Saha/wordle-solver/README.md

 <br>

-Answer: `SMELL`
+Answer: `ADAGE`
 <pre>
 T A R E S
-H O U S E
-S P E N D
-S M E L L
+E M A I L
+B E A C H
+Q U A K E
+A G A V E
+A D A G E
 </pre>
 </details>